docarray/docarray/docs/integrations/fastapi.md

 # Use Docarray with FastAPI

-You might already know that Docarray documents are Pydantic Models (with a twist), and as such they are fully compatible with FastAPI:
+You might already know that `DocArray` documents are Pydantic Models (with a twist) [Reference relevant part], and as such they are fully compatible with `FastAPI`:

 ```python
 import numpy as np